 And what does he see when he gazes so?

-In the first stanza of the poem the poet begins by crafting an introductory line for his speaker.
+In the first stanza of the poem, the poet begins by crafting an introductory line for his speaker.
 This line is the starting point for the first listing of attributes which directly follow.
 From just the first line the reader will already know a number of different things about the person who is the subject of the poem.
 The person is a man, and he is “Queer,” or strange.
 This is a very broad term, lending itself to a wide variety of quirks or abnormalities.
 The full extent of these features will slowly be revealed as the poem progresses.

 The first phrase that is presented in the central portion of this stanza, describes how the man “comes and stands” in an old, “careworn,” cave.
 It is from here that he looks out “at the sands” and the “haze” on the sea.
 The man is looking out into the distance, staring at something which no one is quite able to understand, and certainly unable to see.

 While the man stares out at the sea he remains completely still.
-His hands are “moveless” and his “face and gaze” turn in a direction which is not ascertainable.
+His hands are “moveless” and his “face and gaze” turn in a direction that is not ascertainable.
 The final line of this stanza emphasizes the point by asking, “what does he see” when he looks out at the distant sea?

 They say he sees as an instant thing